-In 2023, the Oyster Bay Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
-The pumpage for 2023 was 2.2 percent more than in 2022.
-This can most likely be attributed to the hotter and drier weather conditions that occurred in 2023.
+In 2024, the Oyster Bay Water District continued to implement a water conservation program in order to minimize any unnecessary water use.
+The pumpage for 2024 was 5.6 percent more than in 2023.
+This can most likely be attributed to the hotter and drier weather conditions that occurred in 2024 and distribution system leaks that have since been located and repaired.
 The District also has implemented an increase Water Rate Structure that promotes water conservation.